Serving America’s Rural Housing & Community Development Needs

 Florida Non-Profit Housing, Inc.

-Fellsmere County Enrichment Program
+Fellsmere County Enrichment Program, Wauchula, Florida

 Fellsmere Community Enrichment Program (FCEP) is the owner of Whispering Pines Apartments, a farm worker rental development in Fellsmere, Indian River County, Florida – home of world famous Indian River Citrus.
 In addition to 70 rental units, there is a resident manager’s apartment, maintenance room, laundry room, spacious childcare center and a community room.
 A variety of services are available to tenants by local partners that include: